 The Onsala 20 m diameter millimetre wave telescope is of Schmidt-Cassegrain type.
 It is protected by a radome, and is equipped with receivers for frequencies up to 116 GHz.
 It is used for single-dish observations of astronomical objects, and for astronomical and geodetic VLBI.

 In 2014, the telescope was upgraded with a new radome, a new 3 mm receiver, and a new spectrometer.
-In 2014, a receiver for the 4 mm band was installed, and the new spectrometer was extended to cover 2 x 4 GHz.
+In 2015, a receiver for the 4 mm band was installed, and the spectrometer was extended to cover 2 x 4 GHz.

 Latitude: 57°23' 45.0046" N